water-logger/MOAI/tutorials/AboutLinuxShell.md

 #### Termux

 If you have an Android 7+ device, you can install terminal emulator named "Termux".
-It's basiclly the best terminal emulator for Android.
+It's basically the best terminal emulator for Android.
 It has a ton of packages, it can make virtual machines, and it can even be used for ethical hacking.

 #### WSL